-Chip makers IBM and Advanced Micro Devices have been partners for nearly four years in the development of advanced chip manufacturing processes, and the two announced today that they have made enough progress in three technologies geared for 45 nanometer chip making processes to say that they can get products into the field using two of these technologies by the middle of 2008.
+Chip makers IBM and Advanced Micro Devices have been partners for nearly four years in the development of advanced chip manufacturing processes, and the two announced after we went on vacation that they have made enough progress in three technologies geared for 45 nanometer chip making processes to say that they can get products into the field using two of these technologies by the middle of 2008.

 The smallness of chip making processes is important because it allows vendors to cram more stuff onto chips and also improve the yield on their chips, since they are smaller.
 In the past, shrinking a chip also meant its clock speed can be boosted and still stay in the same power envelope, but most chip makers are more interested in adding processor cores rather than cranking up the clocks these days.
 IBM’s future dual-core Power6 chip is an exception to this rule, and is expected to run near 5 GHz.
 Most chips run at 3 GHz these days, with a few running at close to 4 GHz.

 IBM and AMD are both working to get their next-generation 65 nanometer technologies ramped up in their respective Power and Opteron platforms.
 AMD just last week started shipping 65 nanometer, low-power variants of its Rev F Opteron processors.
 And while IBM has been using 65 nanometer processes in its “Cell” PowerPC variant, which is deployed in the Sony PS3 game console as well as IBM’s own BladeCenter blade servers.
 IBM’s top-end Power5+ server processors, however, only use 90 nanometer processes, and the company has to wait until the Power6 chips in mid-2006 to move to 65 nanometer technologies.